Blockninja174/Child-in-Traffic/README.md

 # Child in Traffic - The Multiplayer Update

+## How to Play?
+### Windows:
+Download the latest file for your OS from the [releases page](https://github.com/Blockninja174/Child-in-Traffic/releases).

+### Linux:
+Download the source code and run the Linux Version file.

 ## What's New?
 Introducing local multiplayer support!
 Compete against your friends to see who can dodge cars the best.